Hamar Municipality: Coat of arms

-The coat of arms were granted on 2 June 1896.
-The arms show a Black Grouse sitting in the top of a pine tree on a white background.
+The coat of arms was first granted on 2 June 1896 and re-granted on 9 July 1993.
+The official blazon is "Argent, a grouse sable displayed standing on a pine tree issuant from the base" (I sølv, en svart orrfugl med flakte vinger i toppen av et grønt furutre med naturfarget stamme).
+This means the arms have a field (background) has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The charge is a black grouse sitting at the top of a pine tree.
 An older version of the arms had been used for a long time.
 The old version was first described in the anonymous Hamar Chronicle, written in 1553.
+Since then, it has been generally kept the same, although it has had some minor revisions over the years.
+The arms were designed by Andreas Bloch (1896 version) and by Per Solheim (1963 version) and Arvid Steen (1993 version).
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has two parishes (sokn) within the municipality of Hamar.
+The Church of Norway has two parishes (sokn) within Hamar Municipality.
 It is part of the Hamar domprosti (arch-deanery) in the Diocese of Hamar.

 Geography

 The municipality of Hamar lies along the eastern shore of the large lake Mjøsa.
 The rivers Flakstadelva, Lageråa, and Svartelva run through the municipality.
 The municipality lies to the east of Ringsaker Municipality, to the south of Åmot Municipality, to the west of Løten Municipality, and to the north of Stange Municipality.
+The highest point in the municipality was the 931.67 m point on the side of Kroksjøhøgda (the mountain itself is located in neighboring Ringsaker Municipality, and this point on the side of the mountain lies along the municipal border).

 Climate

 Hamar has a humid continental climate (Dfb) with fairly dry and cold winters, and comfortably warm summers.
 The Hamar II weather station, at an elevation of 141 m, started recording in 1968.
 The all-time high 33 C was recorded in July 2018, which was the warmest month on record with average daily high 28.8 C and mean 21.6 C. The all-time low -29.8 C is from in December 2010, which was a very cold month with mean -14 C and average daily low -18.2 C. A previous weather station (Hamar I, at an elevation of 139 m) recorded the coldest month on record with mean -17.2 C in January 1917.
 In August 1975, the weather station "Staur Forsøksgård" in nearby Stange recorded 35 C.